-This course focuses on the theoretical analysis of international trade with references to empirical evidence.
+The broad aim of the course is to give students an increased awareness of current issues in international trade and a framework for thinking about international trade policy.
 It reviews models of international trade, starting with the Ricardian model and concluding with the new trade models.
 It also examines international trade policies through reference to relevant case studies.
 Its main objective is to help students develop a comprehensive understanding on major trade issues around the world and the effects of globalization on trade.
+It focuses on analyzing the gains from trade, the changing patterns of trade, the income distributional consequences of liberalizing foreign trade, the relationship between trade, investment, and economic growth, and the reasons for and consequences of trade policies.